psmay/stepmania-default-theme/README.md

 # StepMania default theme

-This is a repo to track only (the `Themes/default` directory within the `stepmania` project)[https://github.com/stepmania/stepmania/tree/master/Themes/default].
+This is a repo to track only [the `Themes/default` directory within the `stepmania` project](https://github.com/stepmania/stepmania/tree/master/Themes/default).
 The idea is to be able to fork this repo, create a `default`-based theme, and then be able to observe the relative changes made and merge in improvements made to `default` as they are added.

 # How to use